Best Bets: A quick guide to (mostly) online entertainment and virtual experiences

 Arts & culture

-• Coronado Playhouse presents “Constellations,” streaming online through Sunday, May 30.
-The play is about the infinite possibilities within one relationship. $15 with San Diego Theatre Week promotion code SDTW21. coronadoplayhouse.org/constellations

-• Point Loma Playhouse presents “A Provincetown Playhouse Retrospective,” streaming online through Monday, May 31.
-Two short plays are available to watch: “Before Breakfast” by Eugene O’Neill and “Aria de Capo” by Edna St. Vincent-Millay.
-Free. pointlomaplayhouse.com

-• The Athenaeum Music & Arts Library continues its lecture series on artist Joseph Beuys at 6:30 p.m.
-Tuesday, June 1, online.
-The five-week course, led by art historian Victoria Martino, celebrates the centennial of Beuys’ birth.
-The fourth lecture will discuss his later years and death, 1972-86. $14 per lecture for Athenaeum members; $19 for non-members. ljathenaeum.org/art-history-lectures
+• The Athenaeum Music & Arts Library concludes its lecture series on artist Joseph Beuys at 6:30 p.m.
+Tuesday, June 8, online.
+The fifth lecture, led by art historian Victoria Martino, will discuss Beuys’ legacy. $14 for Athenaeum members; $19 for non-members. ljathenaeum.org/art-history-lectures

-• One by Quint Gallery presents “Heartsong,” a new painting by La Jolla-based artist Peter Halasz, through Saturday, June 19, at 7722 Girard Ave.
-The exhibit’s concept is to show only one artwork at a time to encourage the idea of “slow art,” in which viewers can spend up to an hour with a single work.
-Free; by appointment only.
-Email glad@quintgallery.com or text (858) 454-3409.
+• North Coast Repertory Theatre presents “Becoming Dr. Ruth,” beginning at 2 p.m.
+Wednesday, June 9, online.
+The solo showcase, written by Mark St. Germain, stars Tovah Feldshuh as media figure Dr. Ruth and runs through Sunday, July 4. $35 for individual viewing; $54 for group viewing. northcoastrep.org

+• Warwick’s bookstore presents author Elizabeth Letts at 4 p.m.
+Thursday, June 10, via Facebook Live.
+Letts will discuss her new book, “The Ride of Her Life: The True Story of a Woman, Her Horse and Their Last-Chance Journey Across America,” in conversation with author Christina Baker Kline.
+Free. warwicks.com/event/letts-2021

 Galas & events

-• Voices for Children will hold its annual Judges’ Luncheon at noon Tuesday, June 1, online.
-A panel of judges will discuss the complexities of the dependency system, the effects of COVID-19 on children in foster care and the role of court-appointed special advocate volunteers.
-Free. speakupnow.org/judges-luncheon
+• Olivewood Gardens & Learning Center and the National Association of Hispanic Journalists San Diego — Tijuana Chapter present “Olivewood Kitchenista Rosamaria’s Culinary Traditions” at 4 p.m.
+Saturday, June 5, online.
+The virtual cooking event, a fundraiser for Olivewood’s nutrition and garden programs, will feature traditional recipes made vegan. $20. bit.ly/olivewoodclass

-• St. Germaine Children’s Charity will hold its June Luncheon at 11 a.m.
+• St. Germaine Children’s Charity will hold its June luncheon at 11 a.m.
 Tuesday, June 8, at The Lot La Jolla, 7611 Fay Ave.
-Leaders from social service agencies, for which St. Germaine raises funds, will be present to accept awards and meet with guests. $60.
+Social service agency leaders working to prevent child abuse will receive grant awards.
+The newly slated board of directors also will be announced. $60.
 Email Janice Farnow at jfarnow@san.rr.com.

+• Doors of Change presents its 20th-anniversary symposium at 6 p.m.
+Wednesday, June 9, online.
+The virtual event will look at what local, state and federal governments can do and are doing for homeless youths.
+Speakers will include U.S. Rep. Sara Jacobs (D-San Diego) and San Diego County Board of Supervisors Chairman Nathan Fletcher.
+Free. doorsofchange.org

 • The Center for Community Solutions will hold its “Tea & Tonic with a Twist” at 2 p.m.
-Friday, June 18, online and in person at Coasterra, 880 Harbor Island Drive, San Diego.
+Friday, June 18, online and in person at Coasterra in San Diego.
 The event will feature live music, a silent auction and author Chanel Miller. $150 and up for either virtual or in person. ccssd.org/tea-tonic-2021

+• Promises2Kids is holding its peer-to-peer fundraising campaign for the Brighter Futures Ball Drop at 5 p.m.
+Thursday, June 24, at the Bernardo Heights Country Club in Rancho Bernardo and livestreamed online.
+Participants may purchase golf balls through noon June 24, which will be loaded onto a helicopter for a ball drop.
+The ball that lands closest to the pin will win a $2,500 prize for its owner.
+Proceeds will benefit services for foster children.
+Participants do not need to be present to win. $25 per golf ball. give.promises2kids.org/brighterfutures

 Do you have an event — online or in person — that you’d like to see here?
 Email your leads to efrausto@lajollalight.com. ◆